Q-Interline technology. Statistics illustration

 Sampling error

-This error covers multiple glitches in the analytical process from primary sampling to the mere fact that the NIR analyser and reference method de-facto doesn’t see the same sample.
+This error covers multiple glitches in the analytical process from primary sampling to the mere fact that the NIR analyser and reference method de-facto do not see the same sample.

 112.81